Home » Things To Do In Barcelona » Beaches in Barcelona

 A day at the beach is a must-do during your city trip to Barcelona.
 If you’re there in the summer, you can lounge on the beach, take a dip in the sea, practice your favorite water sports (such as windsurfing, stand-up paddleboarding, or sailing), or enjoy an evening stroll along the boulevard and join one of the many parties at the chiringuitos.
 During the rest of the year, Barcelona’s beach is much quieter.
 You can visit to enjoy the beautiful weather, take a bike ride or walk along the beach promenade, experience the authenticity of the fishing district La Barceloneta, and savor delicious fish dishes at one of the many seafood restaurants.

 If you’re visiting the beach with children: let them play on the sand, but keep an eye on them when they go into the water.
 Remember to apply sunscreen, and bring an umbrella and some toys.
 Outside the beach season, you can rent a bike or have a picnic on the beach.
 Seek shade if necessary at one of the many beach bars and nearby parks.
-To end a fun day, grab a tasty (and fun) ice cream at Eyescream & Friends.
+To end a fun day, grab a tasty ice cream and go sit by the sea.

 Passeig Marítim